TOBB-ETU-CS-Community/Social-Master/README.md

 ---

-Happy automating and managing your Instagram account!
+Happy automating and managing your Social Media accounts!